-21 of the best astronomy photographs ever taken
+30 of the best astronomy photographs that are out of this world

 Total Solar Eclipse Faroe Islands

-A sequence of the total Solar Eclipse on 20th March 2015.
-The image is a composite intended to visualize how the eclipse progresses over two hours and was taken as part of a 2 hour photo session to capture the total solar eclipse in the Faroe Islands – one of the only two populated locations to experience totality.
+This image was created from a sequence of the total Solar Eclipse on 20 March 2015.

+The image is a composite intended to visualize how the eclipse progresses over two hours and was taken as part of a photo session to capture the total solar eclipse in the Faroe Islands – one of the only two populated locations to experience totality.
 This was the first attempt of Remy and his daughter Rebecca shooting a solar eclipse, which they had prepared for over a year.

-Looking at the western evening sky on February 20th 2015, the photographer was aware that dazzling Venus and the red planet Mars had been locked in a celestial embrace over the previous few nights.
-When a young crescent Moon muscled in on the planetary dance it provided him with a compelling photographic opportunity.
-He experimented with exposures until he had adequately exposed earthshine on the night time side of the Moon.

-Light rays emitted by the light house streaking across the night sky are captured by a long exposure (20s).
-One of the glasses in the lighthouse creates a red beam, contrasting with the southern part of the Milky Way visible on the left of the photograph.
+The landscape around Convict Lake was well-lit by the moonlight as the Lunar eclipse started when the photographer took the image.

+He then captured the moon at roughly 8-minute intervals thereafter and merged the sequential images into the original exposure using StarStaX.
+A second camera was used to test exposure so the main camera could be adjusted as the moon dimmed.

 Galaxy Curtain Call Performance